Maxy1128/GraphRAG-Project/README.md

 This repository contains the documentation and code for a project utilizing the **GraphRAG** to index and query data, as well as visualize the resulting knowledge graph.
 The steps below outline the process from setup to querying and visualization, based on the official GraphRAG documentation.

+This repository contains the documentation and code for a project that applies **GraphRAG** to assist fraud detection, particularly shell companies, using a private dataset from Moody's called Shell Company Indicator.
+The project builds a financial knowledge graph, enables rapid querying, and visualizes risk patterns, aiming to support users in fraud detection.

 ## Requirements
 - **Python**: 3.10–3.12
+- **GraphRAG**: 2.0.0
+- Optional: Install Gephi for graph visualization

 ## Getting Started
 To set up and run this project, follow these steps.
-This guide assumes you’re installing GraphRAG from PyPI.

 ### Step 1: Install GraphRAG
 Install the GraphRAG package via pip:

 ```
-pip install graphrag
+pip install graphrag==2.0.0
 ```

 The `graphrag` library provides a CLI for a no-code approach.
 Refer to the [official CLI documentation](https://github.com/microsoft/graphrag/blob/main/docs/cli.md) for more details.

 ### Step 2: Prepare the Dataset
-Create a directory for your input data:
+Create a directory for the input data:

 ```
 mkdir -p ./ragtest/input
 ```

-Place your input files in the `./ragtest/input` folder.
+Place input files in the `./ragtest/input` folder.
 Only two file formats are accepted:
 - **Plain text files** (`.txt`)
 - **CSV files** (`.csv`) – Must include columns like "Source" and "Text" (see configuration details below).

+For this project, we used a small subset of SCI records.
+Data was processed into a single CSV file with relevant columns merged.
+Data processing scripts are provided in the data_process/ folder.

+Due to data confidentiality, we only provide a sample_input.csv under input/.

 ### Step 3: Initialize the Workspace
-Initialize the GraphRAG workspace:
+Initialize a GraphRAG project:
 ```
 graphrag init --root ./ragtest
 ```